Managing kids’ Christmas expectations: The Santa factor

 Teach gratitude and appreciation during the holiday season

 During the holiday season, it’s important to teach children about gratitude and appreciation, rather than just focusing on receiving holiday gifts.
 Encourage your child to think about who they can give presents to this year.

 For children who earn pocket money, you can suggest that they set some of it aside to buy small gifts for their grandparents, for example.
 For younger children, you can help them make something special to give as a heartfelt gift.
 By shifting the focus from receiving to giving, you can teach your child the value of gratitude and appreciation during the holiday season.

 Create traditions and memories that go beyond material gifts

 By shifting kids’ focus from material gifts to the experiences and traditions of the holiday season, you can help them to focus on creating happy memories that go beyond material items.
 Take a moment to reflect on your own childhood memories of Christmas.
 Chances are, your most cherished moments are not centered around specific presents, but rather the lovely times spent with loved ones, like decorating the tree or going to see the Christmas lights.

 Consider creating special Christmas rituals and traditions within your own extended family.
 It’s never too late to start!
 These holiday traditions can help create lasting memories that go beyond actual gifts.
 By emphasising the joy of shared experiences, you can help your children appreciate the true meaning of Christmas and foster a sense of togetherness during this special time of year.

 Let the MyBudget elves help you

-If the Santa Factor is causing you stress this Christmas, give the caring elves at MyBudget a call on 1300 300 922.
-We’re here to make Christmas memorable for all the right reasons.
+If the Santa Factor is causing you some tough times this Christmas, give the caring elves at MyBudget a call on 1300 300 922 or enquire online.
+If you’re currently going through a difficult time, we’re here to make Christmas memorable for all the right reasons.

 Ready to find out more?